Biden open to compromise on infrastructure, but not inaction - WTMJ

 “Compromise is inevitable,” Biden said.
 “We’ll be open to good ideas in good faith negotiations.
 But here’s what we won’t be open to: We will not be open to doing nothing.
 Inaction, simply, is not an option.”

+The president has taken heat from Republican lawmakers and business groups for proposing that corporate tax increases should finance an infrastructure package that goes far beyond the traditional focus on roads and bridges.

+“What the president proposed this week is not an infrastructure bill,” Sen. Roger Wicker, R-Miss., said on NBC’s “Meet the Press,” one of many quotes that Republican congressional aides emailed to reporters before Biden’s speech.
+“It’s a huge tax increase, for one thing.
+And it’s a tax increase on small businesses, on job creators in the United States of America.”

-Biden last week proposed a $2.3 trillion infrastructure plan that would largely be funded by an increase in the corporate tax rate to 28% and an expanded global minimum tax set at 21%.
-But he said he was willing to accept a rate below 28% so long as the projects are financed.
+Biden last week proposed funding his $2.3 trillion infrastructure plan largely through an increase in the corporate tax rate to 28% and an expanded global minimum tax set at 21%.
+But he said Wednesday he was willing to accept a rate below 28% so long as the projects are financed and taxes are not increased on people making less than $400,000.

 “I’m willing to listen to that,” Biden said.
 “But we gotta pay for this.
 We gotta pay for this.
 There’s many other ways we can do it.
 But I am willing to negotiate.
 I’ve come forward with the best, most rational way, in my view the fairest way, to pay for it, but there are many other ways as well.
 And I’m open.”

+The president added that America’s position in the world was incumbent on taking aggressive action on modern infrastructure that serves a computerized age.
+Otherwise, the county would lose out to China in what he believes is a fundamental test of democracy.
+Republican lawmakers counter that higher taxes would make the country less competitive globally.

+“You think China is waiting around to invest in this digital infrastructure or on research and development?
+I promise you.
+They are not waiting.
+But they’re counting on American democracy, to be too slow, too limited and too divided to keep pace.”

-Treasury Secretary Janet Yellen, for her part, said it was “self-defeating” for then-President Donald Trump to assume that cutting the corporate tax rate to 21% from 35% in 2017 would make the economy more competitive and unleash growth.
+His administration on Wednesday was pressing the case for tax increases.
+Treasury Secretary Janet Yellen said it was “self-defeating” for then-President Donald Trump to assume that cutting the corporate tax rate to 21% from 35% in 2017 would make the economy more competitive and unleash growth.
 Yellen said that competing on tax rates came at the expense of investing in workers.

 “Tax reform is not a zero-sum game,” she told reporters on a call.
 “Win-win is an overused phrase, but we have a win-win in front of us now.”

-Yellen said the president’s plan would focus on investing in workers’ skills and traditional infrastructure such as roads and bridges as well as modern infrastructure such as broadband.
-The tax increases would produce roughly $2.5 trillion in revenues over 15 years, enough to cover the eight years’ worth of infrastructure investments being proposed.
+Yellen said the tax increases would produce roughly $2.5 trillion in revenues over 15 years, enough to cover the eight years’ worth of infrastructure investments being proposed.

 Commerce Secretary Gina Raimondo said businesses and lawmakers should come to the bargaining table, noting that there could be room to negotiate on the rate and timeline.